Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Simulations of the RF reduction method

-Single particle simulations were conducted as a proof-of-principle.
-They used three particles of different momenta: magic ($\delta p/p_m=0$), high- ($\delta p/p_m=+0.25\%$) and low- ($\delta p/p_m=-0.25\%$) momentum muons.
+As a proof of principle, single particle simulations were conducted using three particles of different momenta: magic ($\delta p/p_\text{m}=0$), high- ($\delta p/p_\text{m}=+0.25\%$) and low- ($\delta p/p_\text{m}=-0.25\%$) momentum muons.
 In the absence of an RF field, each particle follows an elliptical trajectory in phase space, whose origin and radius are determined by its momentum and initial position.

 Figure \ref{fig:dipoleRFinphase} shows the phase space trajectory of each particle in the presence of the dipole RF field applied with the optimum phase.
 The method works best if the particles are in phase.
-If they are out-of-phase, then a dipole RF increases the amplitude of one, and shrinks the amplitude of the other.
+If they are out of phase, then a dipole RF increases the amplitude of one, and shrinks the amplitude of the other.
 On the other hand, the RF quadrupole mode shrinks the high- and low-momentum particle orbits if they are out of phase (Figure \ref{fig:quadrupoleRFinphase}).
 Note that the particle with magic momentum is not affected by the RF quadrupole field as it oscillates around the design orbit.

-Figure \ref{fig:YuriFormulaConfirm} shows the excellent agreement between the analytical calculation presented in Section \ref{Yuri} and the result from a single particle simulation.
-The parameters used in the calculation are: $n=0.12$, $l=3.2$ m, $E_{x0}=100~\text{kV/m}$, $B_0=1.45$ T, $f_c=6.71$ MHz, $f_{CBO}=400$ kHz and $\theta_0=134^\circ$.
+Figure\ref{fig:YuriFormulaConfirm} shows the excellent agreement between the analytical calculation presented in Section \ref{Yuri} and the result from a single particle simulation.
+The parameters used in the calculation are: $n=0.12$, $l=3.2$ m, $E_\text{x0}=100~\text{kV/m}$, $B_0=1.45$ T, $f_\text{c}=6.71$ MHz, $f_\text{CBO}=400$ kHz and $\theta_0=134^\circ$.
 Note that the RF field should be turned off at the minimum, after which the CBO starts growing because of resonance.
 In this example, it takes roughly $N=23$ oscillations to minimize the CBO amplitude.
 As seen here, amplitude damping with an opposing RF kick is the only effect for the single particle case.
-However, coupling between high- and low momentum populations brings about a phase shift, a more dominant reduction effect.
+However, coupling between high- and low-momentum populations brings about a phase shift, a more dominant reduction effect.
 This will be presented in the next section.